TheCandidStartup/TheCandidStartup.github.io/_drafts/spreadsheet-insert-delete.md

 Inverting composed transforms works just like computer graphics too.
 Our overall transform is Delete * Insert.
 The inverse is Insert<sup>-1</sup> * Delete<sup>-1</sup>.
 The inverse of an Insert is a Delete and vice versa, which means the result is still in the form of Delete followed by Insert.

 There's one problem with this.
-I came up with this funky encoding scheme so that we could use binary chop to find just the part of the transform we're interested in.
+I came up with this funky encoding so that we could use binary chop to find just the part of the transform we're interested in.
 We store the transform from one segment to another but we need to be able to transform things both ways.
 Inverting the transform we have, to get the one we want, means iterating through the whole thing.
 In which case, what's the point of doing a fancy binary chop lookup?

 Maybe we need to store both forward and reverse transforms?
 Which seems kind of wasteful.